LSU vs. Florida State: Odds, spread, over/under - September 3

 LSU vs. Florida State Betting Trends

-- The Tigers covered the spread four times last season (4-4 ATS) when playing as at least 2.5-point favorites.

-- Florida State covered eight times in 13 chances against the spread last season.
+- LSU covered eight times in 14 chances against the spread last season.

-- The Seminoles were an underdog by 2.5 points or more three times last season, and covered the spread in two of those games.

 LSU 2023 Futures Odds